TeamGloomy/TeamGloomy.github.io/pages/mydoc/mydoc_mks_sgen_l_1_connected_wifi.md

 ## Wifi

-I’ve used a nodemcu ESP8266 with USB programming as it already 5v tolerant and it allows for updating via USB.
+Use a nodemcu ESP8266 with USB programming as it already 5v tolerant and it allows for updating via USB.

 ### BOM